gazebosim/gz-math/tutorials/example_triangle.md

 \page example_triangle Triangle example

-This tutorial explains how to use the `Triangle` class from Ignition Math library.
+This tutorial explains how to use the `Triangle` class from Gazebo Math library.

 ## Compile the code